TheOriginalKDC/CarKeeper/README.md

 Styling: Custom CSS (dark theme with green accents)

-📦 Features Completed (Sprint 1 + 2)
+📦 Features Completed (Sprint 1 - 3)
 Full frontend layout with routing between Dashboard, Car Details, Maintenance, and Settings pages

-Custom dark-themed UI with responsive navigation
+Custom dark-themed UI with responsive navigation and styling

-Initial SQLite database created via schema.sql
+SQLite database fully set up with vehicles and maintenance tables

-Backend Express server running on port 5000
+Backend Express server with routes for viewing and adding vehicles and maintenance records

-Project supports user-specific stored data (prepped for future expansion)
+Functionality to add cars, track maintenance items, and view all data in real-time

 🏃‍♂️ Getting Started
 Clone the Repository